mekstuff/PowerHorseEngine_2-26-23_/docs/Getting Started/Setup.md

     !!! tip
         `Packages` are not released in plugin mode.

-=== "Miscs"
+=== "Other"

     PowerHorseEngine can also be used as a standalone module in runtime if you do not sync it into `ServerScriptService`

-    !!! bug "Unstable"
+    !!! bug "Note"
-        This is unstable and not recommended
+        You may experience errors when trying to use some features, but majority of features should work perfectly fine.
+We do not recommend having multiple Instances of `PowerHorseEngine` in your projects though.

 ---